AlexeyStadnik/dotfiles/README.md

 # dotfiles
-all configurations for zsh, vim, and tmux.
+All configurations for zsh, vim, git  and tmux.

+Currently contains git config in .gitconfig